 When you hear the words “scuba diving” and “Australia” uttered in the same sentence, most people’s brains go straight to the Great Barrier Reef.
 However, did you know that the west coast of Australia also offers some out-of-this-world scuba diving opportunities?

 Ningaloo Reef, accessed from Exmouth or Coral Bay, is the place to be if you’re ready to tick the big guys off your scuba to-see-list.
 There are dive sites suited to all experience levels and something to please every diver.
 Ningaloo is also one of the world’s best places to scuba dive with whalesharks (March-August).

 Manta rays, large loggerhead and green turtles, dugongs, and a huge variety of shark species also inhabit the crystal waters.
 Expect to see nurse sharks, whitetip reef sharks, leopard sharks and wobbegongs.
 If that isn’t enough, between June and November you may be lucky enough to swim alongside humpback whales.

 17. Fulidhoo Island, Maldives

-Ok, this one isn't exactly unusual, but it's the dream.
+Okay, this one isn’t exactly unusual, but it’s the dream.
 Schools of hammerheads, dolphins and rays make these islands a highlight for many divers.
-Will your diving dream come true in 2018?
+Will your diving dreams come true in the coming year?